The-Hacker-Recipes/The-Hacker-Recipes/web/config/http-request-smuggling.md

 0
 ```

-In this case, the front-end processes the Transfer-Encoding header, it treats the message body as using chunked encoding wich is stated 7c bytes long, up to the beginning of the line following the second request.
-It processes the second chunk, which is stated to be zero length(cause it end by 0), and so is treated as terminating the request.
+In this case, the front-end processes the Transfer-Encoding header, it treats the message body as using chunked encoding which is stated 7c bytes long, up to the beginning of the line following the second request.
+It processes the second chunk, which is stated to be zero length (cause it end by 0), and so is treated as terminating the request.
 This request is forwarded on to the back-end server.

-The back-end uses the Content-Lenght header and determine that the request is 4 bytes long, up to the start of the line following 7c.
+The back-end uses the Content-Length header and determine that the request is 4 bytes long, up to the start of the line following 7c.
 The following bytes, starting with GET, are left unprocessed, and the back-end server will treat these as being the start of the next request in the sequence.

 {% hint style="warning" %}
-If you are using the Burp Repeater, always ensure that the "Update Content-Lenght" option is unchecked for TE.CL since you need to change the Content-Lenght to trigger the vulnerability.
+If you are using the Burp Repeater, always ensure that the "Update Content-Length" option is unchecked for TE.CL since you need to change the Content-Length to trigger the vulnerability.
 You need to include the trailing sequence \r\n\r\n following the final 0.
 {% endhint %}

 ## Identiying summary